Zeta1209/onju-voice-satellite/README.md

 ## Pre-requisites

-- Home Assistant 2024.7.0 or newer
+- Home Assistant 2025.3.4 or newer
 - A voice assistant [configured in HA](https://my.home-assistant.io/redirect/voice_assistants/) with STT and TTS in a language of your choice
-- ESPHome 2024.7.3 or newer
+- ESPHome 2025.2.0 or newer

 ## Known issues and limitations

 - you have to be able to retrofit an Onju Voice PCB inside a 2nd generation Google Nest Mini.
 - ESPHome currently can't use the I2S bus for both listening and playing **simultaneously**.
 As such, if you want to stream audio (like a TTS notification) to the Onju, you **need** to stop wake word listening first
-- the version for `microWakeWord` is in BETA and probably full of bugs (please [report them](https://github.com/tetele/onju-voice-satellite/issues/new?assignees=&labels=bug&projects=&template=bug.yml) if you find any)
+- the version for `microWakeWord` is currently working

 ## Installation instructions